China in the Vietnam War: Personality

 The personalities of the leaders were also a factor in rallying PRC support for North Vietnam.
 Of special significance were Ho Chi Minh's personal interactions with Mao, Zhou Enlai, Liu Shaoqi, and other CCP leaders.
 Ho became familiar with them when he worked for the French Communist Party in Paris and later served as a Comintern agent in Canton assisting the labor and peasant movements there.
-“In deciding to assist the Viet Minh in 1950, Mao stressed the importance of reciprocating friendship.”
+"In deciding to assist the Viet Minh in 1950, Mao stressed the importance of reciprocating friendship."

 Domestic political consideration

-“The intention to use international struggle to promote domestic political agendas often figured prominently in Mao’s deliberations on Vietnam.”
+"The intention to use international struggle to promote domestic political agendas often figured prominently in Mao's deliberations on Vietnam."
 In his opinion, perception of China facing serious external threats would be an effective instrument to help strengthen the dynamics of revolutionary mobilization at home, as well as his authority and controlling position in China's political life.
-Thus, aiding Vietnam served Mao’s purpose of getting support to reshape the Chinese state and society.
+Thus, aiding Vietnam served Mao's purpose of getting support to reshape the Chinese state and society.

 The process of China's involvement

-With the change of the international situation and China's diplomatic strategy, China's policy towards Vietnam also changed accordingly.
-On the whole, China's economic and military aid to Vietnam was not stable, with different performances in different periods.
-The repeated assistance to Vietnam not only reflects the evolution of China–Vietnam relations but also affected the development of the bilateral and even international relations.

 During the First Indochina War

+The Chinese communist guerrilla leader Chu Chia-pi from Yunnan joined the Viet Minh in their fight against the French in 1948.

-In the early 1950s, the Vietnamese Communists confronted formidable enemies and Ho Chi Minh avidly sought advice and weapons from China.
+In January 1950, China established diplomatic relations with the Hanoi government and the basis of relations changed from party-to-party to state-to-state.
+In the early 1950s, the Vietnamese communists confronted formidable enemies and Ho Chi Minh avidly sought advice and weapons from China.
 The PRC began to send their advisors and later form the Chinese Military Advisory Group (CMAG) to assist the Viet Minh forces led by Wei Guoqing and Chen Geng.
 CMAG and Viet Minh began training for their first campaign.
 In September 1950, the Border Campaigns were launched.
 And between April and September 1950, China sent to the Viet Minh 14,000 rifles and pistols, 1,700 machine guns and recoilless rifles, 150 mortars, 60 artillery pieces and 300 bazookas, as well as ammunition, medicine, communications materials, clothes and 2,800 tons of food.

-In addition, a “political advisory group” was also sent from China to northern Vietnam in 1950, led by Luo Guibo.
-Luo went to Tonkin to “pass on China’s experience in financial and economic work, the rectification of cadres’ ideology and working style, government work and mobilization of the masses.”
-Between 1951 to 1954, the Chinese helped the Vietnamese in training their military commanders; reorganizing their defense and financial systems.
+In addition, a "political advisory group" was also sent from China to northern Vietnam in 1950, led by Luo Guibo.
+Luo went to Tonkin to "pass on China's experience in financial and economic work, the rectification of cadres' ideology and working style, government work and mobilization of the masses."
+Between 1951 and 1954, the Chinese helped the Vietnamese in training their military commanders; reorganizing their defense and financial systems.
 They also helped the Vietnamese to mobilize the peasants to support the war through land reform campaigns.
+China trained Vietnamese at an officer academy, communication, mechanic, and technology schools in Guangxi and Yunnan.
 Overall, there was a massive transfer of the Chinese experience of making a revolution to the Vietnamese.